the2bears/cellular-audiomata/README.md

 The engine is simple, creating content is almost always the hard part.
 This is my first try at a DSL, but here is it: [pattern.clj](https://github.com/the2bears/cellular-audiomata/blob/master/src/cellular_audiomata/pattern.clj).
 Note this is still very early and likely will change a lot.

-The examples below return sets of x.y tuples such as:
+The examples below return sets of x,y tuples such as:

 ```clojure
 (def blinker #{[2 1] [2 2] [2 3]})